Proactive Retention: Why it's a Game-Changer for an Insurance Agency

 Build Confidence and Trust

-Being present in your customers’ lives before a major loss or accident occurs is vital for building confidence and trust.
+Being present in your customers’ lives before a significant loss or accident occurs is vital for building confidence and trust.

-Only making contact when a claim has been filed or when the customer has an issue sends the message that what you really care about is keeping their business - not making sure their families and assets are covered in case of a loss.
+Only making contact when a client files a claim or when they have an issue sends the message that what you really care about is keeping their business - not making sure their families and assets are covered in case of a loss.

 A proactive retention strategy doesn’t only help you keep customers in your book; it also paves the way for you to increase the lifetime value of your existing customers.

-The consistent outreach gives your customers more reason to trust that you care about them and their coverage.
-That trust combined with improved service quality fosters loyalty.
+Consistent outreach gives your customers more reason to trust that you care about them and their coverage.
+That trust, combined with improved service quality, fosters loyalty.
 (Encompass Insurance)

 Where is the first place your loyal customers will look when they need more coverage?